AnnaTas77/nc-news-frontend-project/README.md

 3. **Article Details:** Clicking on an article will take you to its individual page, where you can read the full article content, see the number of votes and all the comments related to that article.
 You can vote on the article, add your own comment using the provided comment form or delete your comment.

 4. **Explore Topics:** The app allows you to explore different topics by clicking on the "Topics" link in the navigation bar.
 This will display a list of available topics, and you can click on any topic to see only the articles related to that topic.

-## NC News Backend Project

-> You can find the hosted version of the NC News API Backend Project [here](https://news-backend-project.onrender.com/api).

-> You can find the backend repository for the NC News API [here](https://github.com/AnnaTas77/nc-news-backend-project).

 ## Running the Project Locally